maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 - Each style communicates about how the variable is used
 - *Variables can be declared at the package-level or function-level*
   - However, it is preferable to do so at the function-level as much as possible
+  - Keep usage of package-level variables to a minimum

 ### Long-Format Declaration With `var`